tensorflow/tfjs-models/body-segmentation/src/selfie_segmentation_tfjs/README.md

 The returned `people` array contains a single element only, where all the people segmented in the image are found in that single segmentation element.

-The only label returned by the maskValueToLabel function is 'person'.
+The only label returned by the maskValueToLabel function by the model is 'person'.

 Please refer to the Body Segmentation API [README](https://github.com/tensorflow/tfjs-models/blob/master/body-segmentation/README.md#how-to-run-it)